DragginGroup/Site/MODDING_API.md

 So basically, create a folder in the mod folder inside the Content folder.

 Make sure it's with the mod name that you will set inside the SP modding folder's ``api.js`` script packet!

+Don't forget to set MOD_ENABLED to true if you are using script packets!

 # Production
 ## Nerdy Explanation Stuff for later